 Cancer of the fallopian tubes is an abnormal growth of malignant cells in one or both of a woman's fallopian tubes.
 The fallopian tubes are a pair of skinny ducts that transport a woman's eggs (ova) from her ovaries (where they are housed) to her uterus where they are either fertilized by male sperm or discarded during menstruation.

-Fallopian Tube Cancer Symptoms
+Fallopian Tube Cancer Signs and Symptoms

 Fallopian tube cancer causes symptoms similar to those seen in women with ovarian cancer, though the treatment and outlook is slightly better than that of ovarian cancer.
 Fallopian tube cancer symptoms include: